MicrosoftDocs/azure-docs/articles/azure-stack/asdk/asdk-redeploy.md

 ﻿---
 title: Redeploy the Azure Stack Development Kit (ASDK) | Microsoft Docs
-description: In this artical, you learn how to reinstall the ASDK.
+description: In this article, you learn how to reinstall the ASDK.
 services: azure-stack
 documentationcenter: ''
 author: jeffgilb